aldenhinden/ReWrite/README.md

 1. Download the latest version of npm
 2. Visit the directories of the front and back end and run "npm install" which will build the necessary dependencies
 - Front-End: go to /src/ui/ then perform "npm install" (Angular should be version 15.2.0 or 15.2.6)
-- Back-End: go to /src/backend/ then perform "node server.js"
+- Back-End: go to /src/backend/ then perform "npm install"
 3. Open up two terminals, one for each server (front and back end)
 - One terminal will handle the front-end, go to /src/ui/ then run "ng serve --open"
 - Other terminai will handle the back-end, go to /src/backend/ then run "node server.js"